ImageMagick v6 Examples --

 One solution to this is to pre-generate by hand appropriate corner images that we can now overlay onto this image to make it correct.
 This works well for a simple stretchable framing image (like 'black thin' framing image), but it will fail rather badly for a tileable image like 'bamboo' as the corner image will probably not fit the tile image properly.

 The better way is to generate corner joints directly from the tiled edge images.
-And I'll be showing you methods of doing this in the next section.
+And I'll be showing you methods of doing this later.

 Extended Overlay Framing